Open-EO/openeo-processes-dask/docs/decisions/handle-nodata-in-rastercubes.md

 The outcomes of these discussions were as follows (in my recollection):
 - numpy was initially designed as a linear algebra library, which is the historic reason why the options for handling nodata are so limited
-- EO data has missing values all the time, therefore the OpenEO datacube abstraction needs to handle `null` even at the level of boolean arrays
+- EO data has missing values all the time, therefore the OpenEO datacube abstraction needs to handle `null` for all datatypes
--

 Given this, we are left with no other choice than addressing this in our process implementations.

 We've evaluated the following approaches:
-1) Using the np.ma.MaskedArray library
+1) Using the `np.ma.MaskedArray` library
-    - We could return np.ma.masked whenever a null value is produced
+    - The idea would be to use a separate boolean mask to represent nullness for each pixel of a rastercube at all times.
+Subprocesses could return `np.ma.masked` whenever a null value is produced.
+    - However, numpy MaskedArrays are not currently valid container types for xarray datastructures.
+Trying to set the `.data` field of a `xr.DataArray` to a `np.ma.MaskedArray` will immediately cast this array to a normal numpy array.
-    - This would require us to cast every datacube to use masked arrays as the backend, because child processes (e.g. `mean` when called in `reduce_dimension`) cannot affect the container type of their parent datacube (i.e. turn an np.array into a np.ma.MaskedArray).
-    - xarray functions like `isnull` wouldn't necessarily work correctly with this
+    - Even if it worked, this would require us to cast every datacube to use masked arrays as the backend, because child processes (e.g. `mean` when called in `reduce_dimension`) cannot affect the container type of their parent datacube (i.e. turn an np.array into a np.ma.MaskedArray).
+This would have performance hits all over the place, because masked arrays are always slower to compute on.
+Also xarray functions like `isnull` wouldn't necessarily work correctly with this.
+    - Also, committing to this default array container might prevent us from leveraging other container types when needed in other situations e.g. pydata/sparse for achieving scalability in UC8.
 2) Do it like xarray does it
-    - see [xarray null handling](https://github.com/pydata/xarray/blob/da8746b46265a61a5a5020924d27aeccd1f43f98/xarray/core/duck_array_ops.py#L116).
+    - See [xarray null handling](https://github.com/pydata/xarray/blob/da8746b46265a61a5a5020924d27aeccd1f43f98/xarray/core/duck_array_ops.py#L116).
 Basically use `np.nan` for null values and use `pd.isnull()` to check for nullness
-    - This means that in favor of null-handling, we'll incur performance penalties when working with arrays of a dtype different than `float` (int/bool/char)
+    - This means that in favor of null-handling, we'll incur performance penalties when working with arrays of a dtype different than `float` (int/bool/char).
     - But xarray nullness related functionality should still work.
+    - However, we'd have no way to distinguish between the concepts of `NaN` and `nodata`.

 ## Decision
 We think that the best solution at this stage is to imitate xarray, use `pd.isnull()` to check for null-ness and return `np.nan` whenever the spec wants a process to return `null`.
-Both approaches 1) and 2) would mean changing the default array container type to either masked array or sparse arrays

 ## Consequences
 This has performance implications, as this will cause arrays of a dtype different than `float` (int/bool/char) to always be upcast to `float64`.
+We will not be able to implement `is_nodata` and `is_nan` as they're currently defined, as they'd refer to the same thing.
 On the plus-side, this aligns closest with the process definitions in the specification, so it should be easier to follow them faithfully in the future.